 - Write down questions and take them to your appointment.
 You might want to take notes during the visit

-or take someone with you as your advocate.
-They can help you speak up, ask questions, and write notes.
-Later you can
+or take someone with you to act as your advocate.
+They can help you speak up, ask questions and take notes.
+Later you

 - If you need to have medical care, ask what treatment choices you have.

-- If something is said you don’t understand, ask for a clearer explanation.
+- If something is said that you do not understand, ask for a clearer explanation.

-- If tests are performed and you don’t receive results, call the office and ask for them.
-You can also
+- If tests are performed and you do not receive the results, call the office and ask for them.
+You can

 - If you want another opinion about a diagnosis or treatment, request one from another doctor.
 Ask if

 your health insurance will pay for a second opinion.

 - If you are not satisfied with your health care provider you may want to choose another one.

 - If you have a medical condition, are getting a certain treatment or are taking medications--educate

 yourself in these matters.
 Ask your health care provider for educational materials and use your local library or the